GeoffCox/sterling-svelte/src/routes/components/Radio.md

 # Radio

-Radio provides a mutually exclusive selection from a set of options.
+Radio allows choosing one option from a list of options.
+This component wraps the HTML input with type="radio".

 <script>
-    import Example from '../_examples/RadioExamples.svelte';
+    import Example from '../_examples/RadioExample.svelte';
 </script>

 <Example />